webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 ==== 3.2.2.
 Misc. tasks ====

-Some tasks might improve the overall performance of the system.
+Some tasks might improve the overall performance of the system, they should be analyzed and reported into [http://project.webplatform.org/infrastructure/issues the issue tracker]

 * Install Logstash and ensure ALL services reports logs to it
 * VHost configuration (both NGINX than Apache)